unternet-co/unternet.co/blog/2025/03/20/last-week.md

 <img src="/assets/blog/2025-03-wordmark.svg" alt="The Unternet logo" style="padding: 30px 0; width: 80%;" />

 We've got a new look!
-Ryan has been working on putting together a brand that reflects our love for the open web.
+While we've been working away on the client, Ryan has put together a brand that reflects our love for the open web.
 In his words:

 > The web is built on defaults—colors, structures, and protocols that we barely notice but rely upon every day.
 >